JustinHu1988/My-notes/Computer-Networking.md

-We have just given two descriptions of the Internet: one in terms of its hardware and software components, the other terms of an infrastructure for providing services to distributed applications.
+We have just given two descriptions of the Internet:

+1. one in terms of its hardware and software components,
+2. the other terms of an infrastructure for providing services to distributed applications.

-​
+### 1.1.3 Protocols

-All activity in the Internet that involves two or more communicating remote entities is governed by a protocol.
+*All activity in the Internet that involves two or more communicating remote entities is governed by a protocol.*

 - For example, hardware-implemented protocols in two physically connected computers control the flow of bits on the "wire" between the two network interface cards;
 - congestion-control protocols in end systems control the rate at which packets are transmitted between sender and receiver;